Continue reading this page for the instructions on configuring your kernel for MultiPath TCP.

 To install MPTCP, follow this procedure:

 - Get the source by checking out the git-repository, or download one of the daily snapshots.
+You can also apply one of the patches based on different Linux versions, available here.
 We highly recommend to checkout the git-repository, as you can easily get our bug-fixes with a

 git pull.
 Access the git-repository with

 - Then configure the Kernel by doing

 - You cannot set IPv6 as a module.
 Either compile it into the kernel, or disable it.

 Networking support->Networking options->TCP/IP networking->MPTCP protocol (MPTCP)) (if you cannot find that checkbox, then you have not correctly disabled one of the above options)

 - If you want to use the Linked Increase Algorithm (LIA) Congestion Control, that guarantees fairness across a shared bottleneck, you have to enable